Jomiri/pyfiberamp/README.rst

 provided that Python and the required packages are installed.
 The `Anaconda distribution
 <https://www.anaconda.com/download/>`_ contains everything you'll need out of the box.

-Even though all of PyFiberAmp's functionality is available in interpreted Python code, the use of the separate C++ extension is recommended for computationally intensive time-dynamic simulations.
+Even though all of PyFiberAmp's functionality is available in interpreted Python code, the use of one of the compiled backends (C++, Numba or Pythran) is recommended for computationally intensive time-dynamic simulations.
-The system requirements of the C++ extension are stricter: Windows 7 or 10, Python 3.6 and a fairly modern CPU with AVX2 instruction support.
-If the Python-based solver is too slow for you but you cannot satisfy the requirements, open a new issue or send me a message, and I'll try to provide you with a compatible version of the C++ extension.
+The hand-written C++ extension is fastest but has also the strictest system requirements: Windows 7 or 10, Python 3.6 and a fairly modern
+CPU with AVX2 instruction support.
+The Pythran backend probably only works on Linux and requires that `pythran <https://pythran.readthedocs.io/en/latest/>`_ is installed before installing PyFiberAmp.
+The Numba backend should work on all operating systems provided that `Numba <https://numba.pydata.org/>`_ is available.
+Please open a new issue if you encounter problems with a backend that should work but does not.

 Example
 ========